kalte0/BMC-CS-151.github.io/labs/Lab07.md

 `insert` allows you to add to the tree and `toString()` allows you to check the contents of your tree.

-This lab does not necessarily require your binary tree to be a binary search tree, but it will be easier!
+Hint 1: This lab does not necessarily require your binary tree to be a binary search tree, but it will be easier!
 It will also help you get a start on your homework.
+Hint 2: you may find it useful to use private helper methods that are called from the publicly defined method in the interface.

 Note that the interface requires that all listed methods be implemented, but for now you can just implement method stubs for